tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

   └─ fan_loop.webm
 ```

+You’ll need both the WebM clips and their matching PNG frame sequences.
+Many mobile browsers can’t display a paused WebM cleanly, so when the animation stops the card hides the video layer and shows the correct PNG frame instead—ensuring the still image is always visible on every device.

 ## 6. Add the custom cards

-* Copy ha-blinds-frame-card.js and ha-fan-loop-card.js from this repo’s www/
+* Copy **ha-blinds-frame-card.js** and **ha-fan-loop-card.js** from this repo’s www/
 folder into /config/www/ on your HA instance.

+Add it as a Lovelace resource:
-* Settings → Dashboards → Resources
+**configuration.yaml** or **UI → Settings → Dashboards → Resources → type: module**

+url:

 ```bash
 /local/ha-blinds-frame-card.js?v=15   (JavaScript Module)